 Technote Guided Annotation - setting up

-This technote describes how the Guided Annotation tool is set up in a completely customisable way to support the needs and strategies of your clinical workflow.
+This technote describes how the Guided Annotation tool is set up in a completely customidable way to support the needs and strategies of your clinical workflow.
 This tool is designed to support the busy workdays in the laboratory and guides you from variable to the next in an annotation strategy and by automatically forwarding the embryo images to estimated timings of events.
-Guided Annotation in synergy with KIDScore models otpimally supports your consitent embryo assessment process.
+Guided Annotation in synergy with KIDScore models optimally supports your consistent embryo assessment process.

 Technote Working efficiently with annotations